alialib/alia/docs/elements.md

 In order to actually integrate your alia/HTML elements into a web app, you need to root them somewhere in the HTML document.
-The usual way to do this is to create a placeholder element in the document and use `placeholder_root` in your app to root your content:
+The usual way to do this is to create a placeholder element in the document and use `placeholder_root` in your app to root your content at that element:

 ```cpp
 // Any elements specified within `my_app_content` will appear at the HTML